 Although the specific causes of SAD aren't known, experts think it is linked to the amount of daylight during a specific time of year, as opposed to everyday stressors or major life events.
 SAD can occur in people of all ages, but it is more often seen in young women.

-"Seasonal pattern depression is a concern for anyone who experiences it because the symptoms affect how you are able to function," says Dr. Amber Salvador, PsyD, a clinical psychologist at Sharp Mesa Vista Hospital.
-"Especially in the fall and winter, you might feel more irritable, anxious, sad and tired, and experience headaches, low energy, a feeling of heaviness, increased appetite and weight gain.
-These all impact your motivation and productivity during this time."
+"Seasonal pattern depression is a concern for anyone who experiences it because your ability to function declines," says Maricar Jenkins, a licensed clinical social worker at Sharp Mesa Vista Hospital.
+"Especially in the fall and winter, you might feel more irritable, anxious, sad, lethargic and might even gain weight because of increased appetite and decreased physical activity.
+These variables can reduce motivation and productivity in different areas of life."

 How is SAD treated?